Stein's method for the half-normal distribution with applications to limit theorems related to the simple symmetric random walk: The maximum of the simple random walk

 Recall the definition of $M_n$ from \eqref{Mn}, where $n=2m$ is an even positive integer.
 In this section we give a proof of Theorem \ref{theo1}, which is a little bit more complicated than the one of Theorem \ref{theo2} given in the last section.
 This is so because in this case the function $\psi$ from \eqref{formelpsi} vanishes on the odd integers which is inconvenient for our method of proof.
 So we will introduce an auxiliary variable $V$ and use the triangle inequality

 to prove the theorem.\\ For $r=0,1,\dotsc,n=2m$ let $p(r):=P(M_n=r)$.
 Then, it is known (see \cite{Fel1}, Theorem 1 in Section 8 of Chapter 3) that

 where

 is the probability that the random walk is in position $k$ at time $n$.
 We use the convention that $\binom{y}{x}=0$ unless $x$ is a nonnegative integer.
 Hence, if $p_{n,k}\not=0$, then $n$ and $k$ must have the same parity and since we always assume that $n$ is even, we have $p_{n,k}=0$ whenever $k$ is odd.
-From \eqref{Mneq1} it easily follows that with $\psi$ given by \eqref{formelpsi} for all $r\in\{0,1,\dotsc,n\}$